Blobosle/wasm-myworld/README.md

 # Automated WASM Minecraft Snapshot Journal

-Website made using Web Assembly with emscripten C++, React, and Shell scripting, that automatically records screenshots taken inside of a Minecraft world.
+Website made using Web Assembly with emscripten C++, React, and Shell scripting, that automatically records and uploads screenshots taken inside of a Minecraft world.

 ## Purpose of the site